 How to Program your Hub-Odometer

-Program the hub-odometer to the tyre size available from the above links.
+Program the hub-odometer on your caravan to the tyre size available from the above links.

 We recommend using a piece of wood and a hammer to install Hub-Odometer.
 The timber should cover the entire device, so the hammer load is even on all points when tapping it into position.